BIOP/ArgoLight_analysis_tool/README.md

 2. Enter the ID of the project that contains the microscopes datasets (if it has not been defined previously).
 3. Select the microscope dataset you want to process.
 4. Click OK
+5. The current steps / actions performed are logged in the Fiji Log window
+6. At the end of the processing, a popup indicates the user that all images within the selected dataset have been processed.

 Every images that are not tagged with `raw` tag are processed within the selected dataset.